mariovagomarzal/dotfiles/README.md

 - `config.fish`: the main configuration file for the Fish shell.
 - `functions`: the directory containing the Fish functions.
+- `conf.d`: a directory containing extra configuration files that are sourced by the `config.fish` file.
+These files are the following:
+    - `variables.fish`: contains the environment variables.

 Since we want to use the Fish shell as the main shell, we run the following command in the setup process: